esteveaq/deals/README.md

-# deals
+# Data analysis - M&A deals, dummy data
-Basic data analysis on fake data relative to random M&amp;A deals.
-Objective: learning to deal with categorical data using the tidy verse.
+The purpose of this repository is to practice basic data analysis on fake data relative to random M&amp;A deals.
+## Objectives
+* Learning categorical data analysis using the [tidyverse](https://www.tidyverse.org).
+* Learning version control workflow using the Command Line Interface